 Our Sherpas are highly qualified and experienced.
-All our Sherpas have had high reputation with excellent success rates with safety of client as number one priority.
-We are committed to provide you with the best quality of service and experience to help you reach your goal.
-However, all the climbing members will have had considerable climbing experience at higher altitudes, preferably in Himalayas.
+All our Sherpas have had a high reputation with excellent success rates with the safety of the client as the number one priority.
+We are committed to providing you with the best quality of service and experience to help you reach your goal.
+However, all the climbing members will have had considerable climbing experience at higher altitudes, preferably in the Himalayas.
 Each climber will be aware of the inherent risks – bad weather, injury and death?
-Associated with climbing the Mt.
-Everest and understand that the possibility of actually summit is very slim.
+Associated with climbing Mt.
+Everest and understand that the possibility of an actual summit is very slim.
 There will be a manager at base camp to assist the team and act as a liaison between climbers and the Sherpas.
-All members will be assisted by our high quality Sherpas at the ratio of 1:1, most of whom have summit Everest numerous times.
+All members will be assisted by our high-quality Sherpas at the ratio of 1:1, most of whom have summit Everest numerous times.

 Advance Base Camp (6400 meters)

-As soon as the team will be at Chinese base camp (5500 meter), you can see the already set up tenting.
-You can stay at BC 4, 5 & 6 days depending on per your physical fitness but during your stay at BC get prepared your personal climbing equipments & necessary clothes in order to take to the ABC.
-If the client feels OK, no problem with high altitude then team should head to Advance base camp alone with necessary no of yaks.
-Our in charge of the expedition will prepare the required no of yaks.
+As soon as the team will be at the Chinese base camp (5500 meters), you can see the already set up tents.
+You can stay at BC 4, 5 & 6 days depending on your physical fitness but during your stay at BC get prepared your personal climbing equipment & necessary clothes in order to take to the ABC.
+If the client feels OK, no problem with high altitude then the team should head to Advance base camp alone with the necessary no of yaks.
+We in charge of the expedition will prepare the required no of yaks.
 It will take 2 days from the BC to reach ABC.
-First night you will have over night rest at middle camp where we have permanent camping accommodation with necessary logistic arrangements like sleeping bag, sleeping mattress, foods & accommodation facilities.
-Next morning you can make a day trip to ABC (6400 meter).
-Advance base camp is the place where expedition members can to spend most of time of the expedition.
-During stay at ABC, clients can gain more acclimatized & able to make trip to the higher camps.
+The first night you will have overnight rest at middle camp where we have permanent camping accommodation with necessary logistic arrangements like sleeping bag, sleeping mattress, foods & accommodation facilities.
+Next morning you can make a day trip to ABC (6400 meters).
+Advance base camp is the place where expedition members can spend most of the time of the expedition.
+During their stay at ABC, clients can gain more acclimatized & able to make trips to the higher camps.

 Camp 1 (North Col) 7000 meter: Climbing sherpas will take the necessary food, drinks & tents etc. to the north col before client reach to the there.
-After spending couple of night at North Col, Expedition members will return to ABC or BC for rest & acclimatized.
+After spending a couple of nights at North Col, Expedition members will return to ABC or BC for rest & acclimatisation.

 Camp 2 emergency camp (7500 meters): The Climbing Sherpa will carry the necessary loads to the 7500.
 Now clients should move to 7500 from ABC, first night at NC & next night to 7300 & morning back to ABC & tenting accommodation will be ready there.
-Client should spend a night at 7300 in order to be acclimatized.
-After spending a night then expedition member will back to ABC directly.
-Some member will back BC as well.
-The way from camp 2 to Camp 3 is rocky & terrain, but not so difficulty.
-But some time, the speed wind will be the problem.
+The client should spend a night at 7300 in order to be acclimatized.
+After spending a night the expedition member will back to ABC directly.
+Some members will back BC as well.
+The way from camp 2 to Camp 3 is rocky & terrain, but not so difficult.
+But sometimes, the speed of the wind will be the problem.
 From camp 2 to 3 is the main windy section.

 Camp 3, 7700 meters: After passing the windy & rocky section, you will be at Camp 3 (7700 meters).
-Here again sherpa takes the loads & set up the camps before client reach there.
+Here again, sherpa takes the loads & set up the camps before the client reach there.
 Here again from ABC to NC on the first night, next night at 7700, next morning to up to 7900 & direct back to NC/ABC.
-Sherpa provides you the boiled water/tea/coffee & served the individual pack foods (High altitude food) in the high camps.
-Walking from the camp 3 to 4, the route is mixed up like snow angle, rocky & some difficulty area as well.
+Sherpa provides you with boiled water/tea/coffee & served the individual pack foods (High altitude food) in the high camps.
+Walking from camp 3 to 4, the route is mixed up like snow angle, rocky & some difficulty area as well.
 Here too the speedy wind will hit you.
-Clients should go up to 7700/7900 and had over night for acclimatized purpose.
+Clients should go up to 7700/7900 and had overnight for the acclimatized purpose.